 Drag Queen Story Hour (DQSH) is just what it sounds like—drag queens reading stories to children in libraries, schools, and bookstores.
 DQSH captures the imagination and play of the gender fluidity of childhood and gives kids glamorous, positive, and unabashedly queer role models.
 In spaces like this, kids are able to see people who defy rigid gender restrictions and imagine a world where people can present as they wish, where dress up is real.

-If you live in one of these three cities, contact us to bring DQSH to your library, school, or bookstore!
+If you live in one of these three cities, contact us to bring DQSH to your library, school, summer camp, afterschool program, or bookstore!
 If you live somewhere else and you would like to organize your own event, please contact us for guidelines and credit Michelle Tea, RADAR Productions, and Drag Queen Story Hour in all promotional materials.

 “Especially in these times, I think it’s really smart and necessary for us to show the next generation that there are people that are different from them, you shouldn’t fear them.
 There’s a beauty in that difference.”

 Drag Queen Story Hours have been covered in a whole bunch of media, from the New Yorker to Vice and beyond!
 Check out some of our favorite stories below!

 Drag Queen Story Hour has also appeared in: NBC News, CBS News, Associated Press, Cosmopolitan, Daily Mail (UK), KQED Arts, School Library Journal, International Business Times (Australia), Attitude Magazine (UK), Tablet, OutBuzz, A Plus, Soule, Illustrated Impact, and Brooklyn Paper.